SalvatoreRa/tutorial/artificial intelligence/FAQ.md

   the waitress was rude - negative the salad was too small -
   ```

+A couple of notes:
+* Few-shot learning is one of the so-called emerging properties (because it would emerge with the scale).
+* It is sensible to the format and used labels.
+However, new models are more robust to variations
+* It is not optimal for complex tasks like mathematical reasoning or that require more reasoning steps

     Articles describing in detail:
   * [Prompt Engineering to Leverage In-Context Learning in Large Language Models](https://pub.towardsai.net/prompt-engineering-to-leverage-in-context-learning-in-large-language-models-72296e1f09c3)